 Navigating the pyramid

-Just like in the original hierarchy of needs, you can skip to higher levels at your own risk.
+Just like in the original hierarchy of needs, you can skip to higher layers at your own risk.
 I’d find it uncomfortable to invest in optimising project prioritisation if my team was struggling with a more basic need like morale.
 However, there might be cases where you need the bones of a strategy to build the right foundations.

 Interrupts